How to host an AGM

 General accounts need to be made available to all members at the AGM and it’s important for the club’s finances be transparent to its membership.

-- Ensuring that all social media or email accounts are handed over to the new office-bearers.
+- ensuring that all social media or email accounts are handed over to the new Office Bearers

+Now more than ever, clubs are using online platforms to hold their AGMs.
 As we are discovering there are plenty of new and innovative ways you can keep in touch with your members.
 Through these same platforms you would be able to host an AGM.

 For video calling